pseguin2011/password-generator/README.md

 - `--capitalized` if the password should include capitalized letters

 ## Note
-By default, lowercase letters will be included in the password rules
+By default, lowercase letters will be included in the password rules and the password length is 10

 To provide a secure generation of passwords, a CSprng was used to randomly select characters in the password, and the entropy of the host device is used to seed the rng.